Skip to content

 Configure developer teams

 In this scenario, you are a product manager at a pizza company, responsible for overseeing their online application.
 Your task is to create a Dev Portal intended for delivery companies.
 This portal will grant delivery companies access to your APIs, enabling them to incorporate your pizza offerings into their own delivery service offerings.
-One of your primary objectives is to ensure that only trusted delivery partners are granted access to develop applications using your APIs and deliver your pizzas.

 To achieve this, you must create two groups of developers, each with different levels of API access: